The Ways of God

 1. To praise the Lord

-2. To acknowledge His greatness – “that my soul knoweth right well”
+2. To acknowledge His greatness that my soul knoweth right well

-2. In the Molding of Man’s Substance (Psalm 139:15-16)
+2. In the Molding of Mans Substance (Psalm 139:15-16)

 1. Not hid from God (Psalm 139:15)

-1. When made in secret
+2. When I was made in secret

-2. When wrought in the lowest parts
+3. When wrought in the lowest parts of the earth

 2. Seen in imperfection (Psalm 139:16)